dgalli1/ytm-mpd/README.md

-# upnpTube
+# ytm-mpd
-Cast from YouTube app to DLNA/UPNP renderers.
+Cast from YouTube app to MPD.

+Mostly inspired by upnpTube https://github.com/mas94uk/upnpTube but without dlna support and instead a hardcoded mpd instance.

 Run upnpTube on a machine on your local network.
 It finds all UPnP / DLNA renderers (Wifi speakers, amplifiers, smart TVs etc.) and lets you cast to them from the Android/iPhone YouTube apps.